Moyal deformations, $W_{1+\infty}$ and celestial holography: Self-dual gravity and its Moyal deformation

 at integer values of $\Delta$.
 The normalisation factors in~\eqref{plane_wave_normalisation}, which ensure that $\phi$ and $\tilde\phi$ represent states of helicity +2 and $-2$ respectively, mean that the residue is non-zero only for $\Delta = k\in\{ 2,1,0,-1,-2,\ldots\}$.
 The residues have conformal weights $(\frac{k+2}{2},\frac{k-2}{2})$, and in particular admit a (binomial) mode expansion

 in $\tilde{z}$.
-Following~\cite{Adamo:2021lrv}, in the final equality we have relabelled $k= 4-2p$ to agree with the conventions in~\eqref{w_algebra}, and defined
+Following~\cite{Adamo:2021lrv}, in the final equality we have relabelled $k= 4-2p$ to agree with the conventions in~\eqref{w_algebra}, and defined the conformally soft modes

-are the conformally soft modes.
 These $w^p_m(z)$ are the generators of $Lw_\wedge$, with modes $w^p_{m,r}$ coming from further expanding in $z$.
 The fact that the residues of $G^\Delta_{z,\tilde{z}}(x)$ involved only positive powers of $x^{\alpha\dal}z_\alpha \tilde{z}_{\dal}$ is the origin of the restriction to the wedge subalgebra.
-The structure of the algebra itself comes from the interactions between these modes, and is seen in the corresponding amplitudes.
+Note again that the indices $p,m$ can each be (simultaneously) either an integer or half-integer.
+The structure of the algebra itself will come from the interactions between these modes, and can be seen in the corresponding amplitudes.

 Although it will not be central to this paper, we also point that, at the classical level, self-dual gravity and its relation to $Lw_\wedge$ has long been known to be closely related to twistor theory.
 See {\it e.g.}~\cite{Penrose:1976js} for an original reference and \cite{Adamo:2021lrv} for a modern treatment with emphasis on scattering amplitudes.
-As in self-dual Yang-Mills~\cite{Costello:2021bah,Costello:2022upu,Costello:2022wso}, the situation at the quantum level is more subtle, see~\cite{Bittleston:2022}.
+As in self-dual Yang-Mills~\cite{Costello:2021bah,Costello:2022upu,Costello:2022wso}, the situation at the quantum level is more subtle, see~\cite{Bittleston:2022nfr}.